Saada

-Saada (صَعْدَة), located in the northwest of Yemen, is the capital and largest city of the governorate bearing the same name, as well as the administrative seat of the eponymous district.
-The city lies in the Serat (Sarawat) mountains at an altitude of approximately 1,800 meters.
-As of 2004, it was the tenth-largest city in Yemen, with an estimated population of 51,870.
+Saada, (Note: صَعْدَة) situated in the northwest of Yemen, is the capital and largest city of the governorate of the same name, and the seat of the eponymous district.
+The city is located in the mountains of Serat (Sarawat) at an altitude of about 1,800 meters.
+In 2004, it was the tenth-largest city in Yemen and had an estimated population of 51,870.

-The map of Yemen has included Saada since the reign of the Ma'in Kingdom, the earliest known kingdom in Yemen's history.
+The map of Yemen included Saada since the reign of the Ma'in Kingdom, the earliest country in the history of Yemen.

-Saada is one of the earliest medieval cities in Yemen.
-It is considered the birthplace of the Shiite sect of Islam in Yemen and served as the base of the Zaydi Imam of Yemen.
-From the early 9th century to the 20th century, the Rassid dynasty—the longest-reigning dynasty in Yemen's history—prospered in Saada.
-The dynasty's direct line was replaced by the collateral Qassem dynasty at the end of the 16th century.
+Saada is one of the earliest medieval cities in Yemen, the birthplace of the Shiite sect of Islam in Yemen, and the base of the regime of the Zaydi Imam of Yemen.
+From the beginning of the 9th century to the 20th century, the Rassid dynasty, the longest reigning dynasty in Yemen history (the dynasty's direct line was replaced by the collateral dynasty Qassem dynasty since the end of the 16th century), made its fortune in Saada.

-Saada is also the stronghold of the Houthis and the birthplace of the Houthi movement.
-It has been under Houthi control since the conclusion of the Yemeni revolution and was the first city to break away from Yemen's central government during the ongoing crisis in Yemen.
+Saada is also the base camp of the Houthis and the birthplace of the Houthi movement.
+It has been under the control of the Houthis since the end of the Yemeni revolution and was the first city to split from the central government in Yemen during the ongoing Yemeni crisis.

 History

 Founding and Middle Ages

-Around the 14th century BC, the Ma'in people established the first kingdom in Yemen's history, the Ma'in Kingdom, in what is now Al Jawf Governorate, the eastern neighboring province of present-day Saada Governorate.
-At its peak, the Ma'in Kingdom extended from Hadhramaut in the south to Hejaz (Hijaz) in the north.
-The region where Saada is located was also part of the Ma'in Kingdom's territory.
+About the 14th century BC, the Main people established the first country in the history of Yemen, the Main Kingdom, in the present-day Al Jawf Governorate (the eastern neighbouring province of today's Saada Province).
+At its peak, the Main Kingdom started from Hadhramaut in the south and reached Hejaz (Hijaz) in the north.
+Today, the area where Sadaa is located is also within the territory of the Main Kingdom.

-After the decline and fall of the Ma'in Kingdom in the 7th century BC, Saada became part of the Kingdom of Sheba, the Kingdom of Himyar, the Aksum Empire in Ethiopia, the Sassanid Dynasty of the Persian Empire, and later the Arabian Empire.
-Less than four years after the establishment of the Abbasid Dynasty, the second dynasty of the Arab Empire, the people of Yemen, dissatisfied with the tyranny of the empire's governor, staged uprisings in the Saada region in the north and the Hadhramaut region in the south.
-However, these uprisings were ultimately suppressed by Abbasid authorities.
+After the decline and fall of the Main Kingdom in the 7th century BC, Saada belonged to the Kingdom of Sheba, the Kingdom of Himyar, the Aksum Empire in Ethiopia, the Sassanid Dynasty in the Persian Empire, and the Arabian Empire.
+Less than 4 years after the establishment of the second dynasty of the Arab Empire, the Abbasid dynasty, due to the dissatisfaction of the Yemenis with the tyranny of the governor of the empire, the Saada region in the north of Yemen and the Hadhramaut region in the south broke out against the rule of the Abbasid dynasty uprisings but were eventually suppressed by the authorities.